PlaidCloud/website/content/en/docs/concepts/scheduling-eviction/scheduler-perf-tuning.md

 ### Default threshold

-If you don't specify a threshold, Kubernetes calculates a figure using a linear formula that yields 50% for a 100-node cluster and yields 10% for a 5000-node cluster.
+If you don't specify a threshold, PlaidCloud calculates a figure using a linear formula that yields 50% for a 100-node cluster and yields 10% for a 5000-node cluster.
 The lower bound for the automatic value is 5%.